- Programs + Admissions

 - Alumni + Friends

-The final deadline to apply for admission to the PharmD program is midnight on January 10, 2014.
+The final deadline to apply for admission to the PharmD program for September 2014 has now passed.

 Please note: the Pearson Group (the administrators of the PCAT examination) have scheduled additional PCAT examinations to the schedule published on the PCAT website.
 As a result, applicants to the PharmD program may include PCAT scores from tests written up to and including the end of January 2014 as part of their application submission.